 normalization: The process of applying increasingly stringent rules to a relational database to correct any problems associated with poor design.

-The Physical Design stage has only one purpose: to maximize database efficiency.
+Physical Design: The Physical Design stage has only one purpose: to maximize database efficiency.

 This means finding ways to speed up the performance of the RDBMS.
 Manipulating certain database design elements can speed up the two slowest operations in an RDBMS: retrieving data from and writing data to a database.

 Before moving on to the next lesson, read the section below to learn more about the stages in the DBLC.

 The five stages of the Database Life Cycle associated with each task:

 The stages and the principal task associated with each are listed below.

 Requirements analysis: identify business objects